-If you don’t know how a person gets allergic, we would like to tell you that if some foreign substance gets in your body that your immune system is not used to, in that case, you may get allergy.
-These foreign substances may be pollen, dust particles, bee venom, pet dander etc. Now food is also considered as an active trigger of allergy.
+If you don’t know how a person gets allergic, here it is- when some foreign substance gets in your body that your immune system is not used to, you may get an allergy.
+These foreign substances may be pollen, dust particles, bee venom, pet dander, etc. In special cases, food is also considered as an active trigger of allergy.
 It may happen that some may have allergy from certain kind of food while others don’t get affected by it.

 What are the risk factors involved?

 There are some risk factors that are linked to this kind of medical condition like: